cloudmesh/client/docs/source/man/man.rst

                   the commands to login to them
-      PARAMETERS  Register te resource and add the given parameters to the ssh config file.  if the resource exists, it will be overwritten.
+      PARAMETERS  Register te resource and add the given parameters to the ssh config file.  if the resoource exists, it will be overwritten.
 The information will be written in /.ssh/config

     Options:

        -v       verbose mode
-       --format=FORMAT   the format in which this list is given formats include table, json, yaml, dict
+       --format=FORMAT   the format in which this list is given formats incluse table, json, yaml, dict
                          [default: table]

        --user=USER       overwrites the username that is
                          specified in ~/.ssh/config

-       --key=KEY         The keyname as defined in the key list or a location that contains a public key
+       --key=KEY         The keyname as defined in the key list or a location that contains a pblic key

     Description:

         ssh list
-            lists the hostnames  that are present in the ~/.ssh/config file
+            lists the hostsnames  that are present in the ~/.ssh/config file

         ssh cat